-We aim to keep the average class size at 20 students per class, although this number may increase in Secondary year levels.
+We aim to keep the average class size at 20 students per class, although this number may increase in secondary year levels.

 Please note that we ask students P4–P6 to bring a mobile device, preferably a laptop, to school daily.
 From S7 and up, we require students to bring a laptop and a scientific calculator to mathematics daily.